COVID-19 Awareness and Information

 - Avoid sharing cups/water bottles, utensils, lip balm, etc.

-The practices identified above are also helpful to address the 2019-2020 influenza season, which is in full swing.
 We ask that all community members be attentive to any flu-like symptoms.
 If anyone begins to experience flu-like symptoms they should:

 - Stay home for at least 24 hours if sick with flu-like illness that includes a fever.
 The fever should be gone for 24 hours without the use of a fever-reducing medicine.